facebookresearch/beanmachine/sphinx/README.md

 A configuration file, [`configuration.toml`](https://github.com/facebookresearch/beanmachine/blob/master/website/documentation.toml) specifies which symbols (modules, classes, members, attributes, functions, and variables) to include and exclude from the Sphinx output based on filtering by Python regular expressions.

+You can test the configuration file by running `python sphinx/source/docs.py`, which will, without running Sphinx, print one line to the terminal for each module that will be documented according to [`configuration.toml`].
+Following each module name is a list of members that will be *excluded* from documentation for that module.

 ### Build
 Run Sphinx like so:
 ```